PhD Botany: Colleges, Eligibility, Admission, Fees, & Career

 Mycologists, Administrators, Ecologists, Fruit Growers, Plant Biochemists, Foresters, Researchers, etc.

-What is PhD in Botany?
+What is a PhD in Botany?

 Students may learn about plant growth.
 They may examine plant diseases.
 Some specialize in plant genetics.
 Other students learn about how plants respond to their world.
 When they complete their research, students submit a lengthy paper.
 They then present their work in front of a panel of professors.